Summary

 The Biden administration has emphasized that TikTok could continue to operate in the U.S. if it were freed from China’s control.

-Attorney General Merrick Garland issued a statement, affirming that the ruling upheld the law’s protection of U.S. national security in a manner consistent with the Constitution.
+Attorney General Merrick Garland said in a statement the ruling affirmed that the law “protects the national security of the United States in a manner that is consistent with the Constitution.”

 Deputy U.S. Attorney General Lisa Monaco added, “The next phase of this effort—implementing and ensuring compliance with the law after it goes into effect on January 19—will be a process that unfolds over time.”
 Monaco also noted that the Justice Department has long warned about the national security risks posed by China’s control of TikTok.